 Parents/carers should also consider getting a medical certificate from their treating general practitioner doctor to confirm that it is safe for them to attend the service with persistent symptoms that may overlap with some of the symptoms of COVID-19, such as cough or runny nose.

 How are you protecting my child at the centre?

 In our everyday practice, we have strict protocols around cleaning to protect children and staff's health, safety and wellbeing.
 During this outbreak, we have increased the frequency of our centre cleaning that goes beyond our regulations.
 If there is a confirmed COVID-19 diagnosis, the centre will also undergo further professional cleaning with high-grade disinfectant products.
 Please speak with your Centre Directors or Nominated Supervisors to discuss other measures in place at your centre.

 How can I protect my child and family from COVID-19?

 The best way to protect yourself from COVID-19 is to practice good hygiene and social distancing.
-This means: